 - Meniere’s Disease

 - Acoustic neuroma

 How do you prove you hear something only you can hear?
-Audiologists have tests and protocols designed to diagnose and evaluate the severity of tinnitus.
+Audiologists have tests and protocols designed to diagnose and evaluate the severity of tinnitus which could adjust your current diagnosis.
 Because tinnitus is often linked with hearing loss, a hearing test is usually administered along with tinnitus testing.
 Most hearing/tinnitus testing includes: